 CDC updated their reopening information for Institutes of Higher Education Visit disclaimer page (IHE).
 IHE officials can determine, in collaboration with state and local health officials Visit disclaimer page , whether and how to implement these considerations while adjusting to meet the unique needs and circumstances of the IHE and local community.

 The Centers for Medicare and Medicaid Services (CMS) has developed a partner toolkit Visit disclaimer page with materials available on the COVID-19.
 Medicaid specific resources can be found here Visit disclaimer page .
-CMS also has COVID-19 FAQs for State Medicaid and CHIP agencies that is updated regularly here Visit disclaimer page .
+CMS also has COVID-19 FAQs for State Medicaid and CHIP agencies that is updated regularly here (PDF) Visit disclaimer page .
 The CARES Act amends a section of the Families First Coronavirus Response Act of 2020 (Public Law 116-127) to ensure that states are able to receive the Medicaid 6.2 percent FMAP increase.

 The Substance Abuse and Mental Health Administration website Visit disclaimer page houses resources for individuals, providers and communities related to behavioral and mental health in the context of COVID-19.

 The CARES Act provides $425 million for SAMHSA to address mental health and substance use disorders as a result of the coronavirus pandemic: $250 million for Certified Community Behavioral Health Clinics to increase access to mental health care services; $50 million for suicide prevention to provide increased support for those most in need of intervention; and $100 million in SAMHSA Emergency Response grants to provide flexible funding to address mental health, substance use disorders, and provide resources and support to youth and the homeless during the pandemic.